hikeventures/hikeventures.github.io/_posts/best/2015-05-17-best-solo-person-backpacking-tent.markdown

 I would like to give an <a href="#list">overview</a> about the best solo backpacking tents which we have selected for 2017.

+My personal go-to tent is currently the <a href="http://amzn.to/2pDaiMo" rel="nofollow">Hilleberg Unna</a> in combination with the [Unna Inner Mesh tent](http://www.hikeventures.com/Hilleberg-Unna-Mesh/) and the [Tarp 10 UL](http://www.hikeventures.com/Hilleberg-Tarp-10-UL/).
+I would have picked initially the Hilleberg Soulo, however it is too small for me (I am 180 cm tall and also won't be able to sit in it).
+The advantage of the Unna compared to the Soulo is also the huge panorama entrance which can be used as a window.

 It's important to know that each tent is made for a specific purpose so there is no one tent fits all tent.
 Just as a side note - I have not included tarps in my selection.

 ---